PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Time Series/TimeSeries1.md

 # Time Series (optional)

-This module will help you acquire knowledge of time series analysis, and forecasting by guiding you towards online resources.
+This module will help you acquire knowledge of time series analysis and forecasting by guiding you towards online resources.
 In addition, it will give you tips on how you can apply your newly gained knowledge to the creative brief.

 ## Learning objectives

 After this module, you will be able to:

-- [ ] Acquire knowledge of time series analysis, and forecasting by consulting online resources
+- [ ] Acquire knowledge of time series analysis and forecasting by consulting online resources
-- [ ] Apply knowledge of time series analysis, and forecasting to the creative brief
+- [ ] Apply knowledge of time series analysis and forecasting to the creative brief

 ## Introduction to time series